RasaHQ/rasa/docs/user-guide/connectors/your-own-website.rst

 The ``RestInput`` and ``CallbackInput`` channels can be used for custom integrations.
-They provide a URL where you can post messages, and either receive response messages directly or asynchronously via a webhook.
+They provide a URL where you can post messages and either receive response messages directly, or asynchronously via a webhook.

 RestInput
 ^^^^^^^^^

-The ``rest`` channel, will provide you with a REST endpoint to post messages to and in response to that request will send back the bots messages.
+The ``rest`` channel will provide you with a REST endpoint to post messages to and in response to that request will send back the bots messages.
 Here is an example on how to connect the ``rest`` input channel using the run script: